 Be watchful then for you do not know the day, or the hour. ~ Matthew 25:13 (Lattimore translation)

-When I read this story as a student of the fourth way, three things are clear.
-The first is that the bridegroom represents a connection with higher centers, more specially the higher intellectual center.
+When I read this story three things are clear.
+The first is that the bridegroom represents a connection with higher centers, more specifically the higher intellectual center.
 (The wedding feast at the end stands for the experience of higher centers.)
 The second is that the lamp oil represents the energy that is needed to connect to higher centers.
 The third is that difference between the thoughtless girls and the thoughtful girls is self-remembering, described here as a capacity to be watchful or thoughtful.

 What the parable of the ten virgins tells me about this experience is that when this state arose I was able to partake of it because I had been particularly watchful that day.
 If I hadn’t transformed the pain in my tooth into presence, the state would have either not happened at all, or if it had happened, I would have missed the bulk and depth of it because I wouldn’t have had the energy to be present to it.
 In either case I would have been barred from the experience of the ‘wedding feast.’